neilsen-ngoi/neilsen-ngoi/README.md

 For my final group project at Dev Academy!
 I had a blast collaborating with my team, and embraced the struggle of stretching my knowledge even further with Auth0, Multer, and many-to-many relational databases.

+"Open to work or collaboration!"
+Im currently looking for a developer position or developer adjacent in Auckland or beyond.

 📫 How to reach me:
 [@Linkedin](https://www.linkedin.com/in/neilsen-ngoi-a046ab82/) or via [email](mailto:neilsen.nngoi@gmail.com)